suhuruli/docs/reference/samples-and-examples/example-ethereum-sql-queries/logs.md

 # Logs

 Querying the logs datasets enable use cases like finding smart contract event filtered by topics and finding the busiest time of the Opensea Seaport marketplace contract to optimize actions.
-Copy example queries directly into your Spice.xyz Playground to get started in seconds.&#x20;
+Copy example queries directly into your Spice.ai Playground to get started in seconds.&#x20;

 ### Find arbitrary smart contract events